Women Motorcycle Riders - A Hit Or A Miss?

 Riding Not Just A Men's Hobby Or Life Anymore?

-Also, some brands have got in on the action.
-Some including Biltwell, Chop cut, and Stance Muse Socks are involved in giveaways.
-Additionally, these examples help build awareness of women riding motorcycles.
-While women are still a minority of bikers, they carve out their niche and subculture.
+It's still a macho, warrior-like culture.
+But its also big business.
+And some female motorcycle riding brands have got in on the action.
+Some including Biltwell, Chop cut, and Stance Muse Socks are involved in awareness giveaways.
+Additionally, these examples help build awareness of women riding motorcycles as a sporting, leisure, and lifestyle activity.
+While women are still a minority of bikers, they have carved out their niche and subculture.
 It also allows women to be more comfortable and confident in the hobby and other aspects of life.

 These examples are just several of the integration of the hobby.
 One of the best portions of these changes is that it is not forced.
 There are no government mandates from above declaring that women have to ride.
 They do it because they love it.

 Women do it for the love of the open road-- the same as their male counterparts.
 These are essential factors to remember and consider when discussing the role of each gender on the open road.
 These are the chances for everyone to enjoy the same hobby.

 Types Of M.C.s For Women And Not For Women.